afkzoro/pulumi-hugo-s3/README.md

 To run this project, the following libraries and packages should be installed:

-- An active AWS account
+- An active AWS account.

 - Pulumi CLI: The Pulumi CLI (command-line interface) is the primary tool for interacting with Pulumi, an infrastructure-as-code platform, allowing you to build, deploy, and manage cloud infrastructure using familiar programming languages.
 The CLI is available on Windows, MacOs and Linux machines.
 Pulumi has provided an installation guide for the CLI in their [documentation](https://www.pulumi.com/docs/iac/download-install/):